-On-line Gaming & Betting.
-The retail sports betting market in Spain comprises a few players that operate at multiregional levels.
+On-line Gaming & Betting Division.
+The retail sports betting market in Spain comprises a few players that operate at multi-regional levels.
 Sportium is the largest operator followed by Codere.
 Other relevant competitors are Orenes, Luckia, Reta and Kirol.
 The last two competitors combine the B2C business with B2B operations, providing their proprietary platform and related services to smaller local operators.

-The online betting and gaming market comprises several market players with more than 75 licensees, including well-known international players.
-The leading player in the market is Bet365, followed by the new Flutter&Stars conglomerate (PokerStars / Betfair), followed by other companies such as 888, William Hill (which has been acquired by Caesars Entertainment and subsequently sold its international assets to 888), Sportium, Bwin and Entein.
+The online betting and gaming market comprises several market players with more than 75 licensees, including wellknown international players.
+The leading player in the market is Bet365, followed by Flutter Entertainment (PokerStars / Betfair), followed by other companies such as 888, William Hill (which has been acquired by Caesars Entertainment and subsequently sold its international assets to 888), Sportium, Bwin and Entain.